billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

       filtered from the working result-set.

    Allowed Values
       The allowed values are XPath 1.0 expressions.
-The XPath context follows Section 6.4.1 of {{!RFC7950}} and details (such as prefix bindings) are further defined at the protocol level, see
+The XPath context follows Section 6.4.1 of {{!RFC7950}}, e.g., the context node is the target of the query, the accessible tree is "config true" lists and leaf-lists or "config false" lists and leaf-lists.
+Details (such as prefix bindings) are further defined at the protocol level, see
       {{?I-D.ietf-netconf-list-pagination-nc}} and
       {{?I-D.ietf-netconf-list-pagination-rc}}.
-It is an error if the XPath expression references a node identifier that does not exist in the schema, is optional or conditional in the schema or, for constrained "config false" lists and leaf-lists (see Section 3.3), if the node identifier does not point to a node having the "indexed" extension statement applied to it (see Section 3.3.2).
+It is an error if the XPath expression references a node identifier that does not exist in the schema, or for constrained "config false" lists and leaf-lists (see Section 3.3), if the node identifier does not point to a node having the "indexed" extension statement applied to it (see Section 3.3.2).

    Conformance
       The "where" query parameter MUST be supported for all "config